Spring Salmon Flies

 Big Cold Water Salmon Flies

-The type of beast you're looking to attract like the one featured on yesterday's post won't be attracted too easily and even though they're not long in from the sea in the early months you're offering should be the most glorious one you can muster.
-Take a close look at this 'rosette' of Spring salmon fly perfection and in the next few paragraphs I'll talk you through a few of the components of each.
+The type of fresh run 'springer' beast you're looking to attract won't be lured too easily and even though they're not long in from the sea in the early months you're offering should be the most effective one you can muster.
+Take a close look at this 'rosette' of Spring salmon fly perfection and in the next few paragraphs I'll talk you through a few of the components of each of these renowned early Spring tube fly patterns.

 The Black & Yellow Salmon Fly

 The traditional 'Black and Yellow' salmon fly was always recognised as a great combination of Spring colours as was the old famed 'Yellow Belly' devon minnow which was a huge hit in early Spring on the spinning side of things.
-This traditional Scottish pattern morphed into what's commonly known today as the 'Dee Monkey' with the inclusion of a little bit of 'bling' in the wing and a stunning pearlescent UV varnished body.
+This traditional Scottish pattern morphed into what's commonly known today as the 'Dee Monkey' or 'Posh Tosh' with the inclusion of a little bit of 'bling' in the wing and a stunning pearlescent UV varnished body for that irresistible sub surface glint.

 The Dee Monkey Salmon Tube Fly

 Even if a Spring fish does its best to ignore this fly you're going to feel the commotion the 'Dee Monkey' causes with a series of dunts, tugs or tremors on your fly line as it ghosts and waggles through the pool.
-In January & February forget any notions of anything else until this fly makes it a 'one horse race' for your early Spring favourite pattern.
+In January & February forget any notions of anything else until this fly makes it a 'one horse race' for your early Spring favourite pattern via sub surface abductions!
+A few different sizes of tubes tied in this deadly pattern to match the prevailing water conditions is all you need and if you stick with it you'll soon see what I mean about its effectiveness.

 Salmon Fishing From March Onwards

-Once the rivers warm a fraction from March to the end of April then you're looking at a slight shift onto the Copperasss tube fly.
-This amazing 'beastie' has the inclusion of a UV varnished copper body and a part orange injection in its hackle and tail.
-In its black wing there are 2 deadly strands of flickering gold holographic tinsel which adds another dimension to the fly if any natural sunlight is present.
+Once the rivers warm a fraction from March to the end of April then you're looking at a slight shift onto the 'Copperasss' tube fly.
+This amazing 'beastie' has the inclusion of a UV varnished copper body and a 'orange & yellow' injection in its hackle and tail.
+In its black wing there should also be 2 deadly strands of flickering gold holographic tinsel that extend slightly longer than the black wing itself which adds another 'snake tongue' flickering dimension to the fly if any natural sunlight is present.
+These 2 flickering stands of holographic gold shouldn't be under estimated as I've seen takes even when the fly is more or less static due to this 'tantalising' flickering movement.

 The Weight Of Your Salmon Fly

 You'll notice that the Dee Monkey is tied on a copper tube for a better 'dig' into the usually higher early Spring water levels.
 With the traditionally more stable water levels of March & April we're moving onto the lighter aluminium tube bodies on the 'Copperass' which will also inspire a bit more swim action in the shorter wing of this fly.
-Focus your thoughts on the spacing and speed of either fly and most imortantly the depth at which it is searching.
+Focus your thoughts on the spacing and speed of either fly and most importantly the depth at which it is searching.
+Get yourself fully tuned in to your fly and its systematic swim coverage of the pool you're fishing through with good 3ft riverbank movement between each cast.

 Salmon Fishing With A Sinking Tip

-Careful sink tip selection with a view to fishing both tubes at approximatly one foot of depth is great early Spring cold water fishing advice that only the top Scottish ghillies truly understand.
-Most of the time I'd be fishing a 15ft type 3 sink tip or its 10ft equivalent off a floating weight forward Spey line up until the end of April depending on the prevailing water conditions.
-I wouldn't consider fishing any deeper than that until I know Spring salmon are starting to hold deeper in the pools from May onwards even though this turns normal Spring fly fishing thoughts upside down.
+Careful sink tip selection with a view to fishing both tubes at approximately one to two foot of depth is great early Spring cold water fishing advice that only highly experienced Scottish ghillies will truly understand.
+Most of the time I'd be fishing a 15ft type 3 sink tip or its 10ft equivalent off a floating weight forward Spey line up until mid April depending on the prevailing water conditions.
+I wouldn't consider fishing any deeper than that until I know Spring salmon are starting to hold deeper in the pools from April onwards (when the water warms a little) even though this turns normal Spring fly fishing thoughts upside down.

 Your Riverbank Fishing Movement

-If your riverbank movement is good enough to achieve reasonable water coverage through the Spring months it will only be a matter of time before you realise the potency of the salmon fly advice given here.
-These 2 early Spring tube fly patterns will allow your confidence levels soar and keep your head up while either of these two marauders are searching out a perfect Spring salmon to buckle your rod.
+If your riverbank movement is good enough to achieve reasonable water coverage through the early Spring months it will only be a matter of time before you realise the potency of the salmon fly advice given here.
+These 2 deadly early Spring tube fly patterns will allow your confidence levels soar and keep your head up while either of these two marauders are searching out a perfect Spring salmon to buckle your rod and reinstate your true passion and belief levels for early Spring salmon cold water fly fishing.